 Spring is a great time to visit Glacier National Park.
 Even though some of the higher altitude hikes and the entire Going to the Sun Road may not be open, the park starts to come back to life.
 Wildflowers begin their blooms and the waterfall runoffs and river flows are at their peak due to warmer weather and snow melting.

-The park itself is less crowded and you will have most of the lower altitude hikes to yourself.
+The park itself is less crowded and you will have most of the lower altitude hikes to yourself (read our guide on day hike essentials and gear).
 Due to fewer people on the trails, hikers are likely to snap better pictures of natural beauty.

 Glacier National Park is quite remote in the northeastern corner of Montana, but summer draws heavy crowds and the park can feel congested.
 Visiting during the spring will give you a sense of peace and solitude, which is likely why you want to visit one of the most beautiful national parks in the country.
 Besides hiking, biking is more common this time of the year due to the fewer amount of cars on the road.